czg1225/AsyncDiff/README.md

 if dist.get_rank() == 0:
   image.save(f"output.jpg")
 ```
 Here, we use the Stable Diffusion pipeline as an example.
 You can replace `pipeline` with any variant of the Stable Diffusion pipeline, such as SD 2.1, SD 1.5, SDXL, or SVD.
-We also provide the implementation of AsyncDiff for AnimateDiff in `src.async_animate`.
+We also provide the implementation of AsyncDiff for AnimateDiff in `asyncdiff.async_animate`.
 * `model_n`: Number of components into which the denoising model is divided.
 Options: 2, 3, or 4.
 * `stride`: Denoising stride of each parallel computing batch.
 Options: 1 or 2.
 * `warm_up`: Number of steps for the warm-up stage.
 More warm-up steps can achieve pixel-level consistency with the original output while slightly reducing processing speed.